 How We Choose The Best DDR5 RAM

-With that said, performance is not the main metric.
 Design and aesthetics are also important to consider.
-PC building can prove to be an art, as we have seen people pull it off in the past.
-It was important for us to include memory modules with different designs that would appeal to a wider audience.
-Keeping this list as diverse as possible was of the utmost importance.
+PC building with looks in mind can be a skill in making masterpieces as people love showing their builds.
+A PC built using RGB lights or sleek and beautifully designed components look more appealing.
+It was essential for us to include memory modules with different designs that appeal to a broader audience.
+Tech4Gamers tried keeping this list as diverse as possible, maintaining excellence.

 Frequently Asked Questions